 The OSCM division invites scholarly papers and symposia submissions addressing any aspect of operations and supply chain management.
 We welcome submissions that consider the management of processes that create and deliver products and services.
 Research may focus on profit or non-profit organizations.
 Conceptual, empirical, and methodological contributions are encouraged, as are cross-functional linkages and perspectives.

-The theme of the 2021 Academy of Management conference is Bringing the Manager Back In Management, and the OSCM division encourages papers and symposia focused on that theme.
+The theme of the 2022 Academy of Management conference is Creating A Better World Together, and the OSCM division encourages papers and symposia focused on that theme.
 This is a fantastic opportunity for our division to showcase one of our key strengths – researching issues that are of practical importance to frontline, middle, or executive level managers.
-The 2021 theme is a call for research that can shape what managers do on a day-to-day basis.
+The 2022 theme is a call for research that can shape what managers do on a day-to-day basis.
 How can we help managers deal with the issues confronting them in the incredibly challenging period we are currently facing?
-How do we adapt processes to accommodate a virtual/hybrid workforce environment, and do skillsets need to change for managers to succeed in such an environment?
-How will firms’ competitive and comparative advantages, core competencies, and dynamic capabilities change?
-Where will new competitors come from and how will corporate strategies change in the future?
+How will firms’ competitive and comparative advantages, core competencies, and dynamic capabilities change in order to create more meaningful and purposeful organizations?
+What will business operations and their supply chains look like in the new normal?
+Where will new competitors come from and how will operations & supply chain strategies change in the future?
 We invite you to explore this theme further at https://aom.org/events/annual-meeting/annual-meeting-theme, and take advantage of exciting opportunities it presents for our division.